 Individual & Corporate Debtors

-Aram has represented a variety of high-income individuals, including business executives and insiders of insolvent corporations, real estate developers, physicians, and entertainment and sports industry members, in their pre-bankruptcy “workout” negotiations with creditors and in their later Chapter 11 reorganization cases when the “workout” process has failed.
+Aram has represented a variety of high-income individuals, including business executives and insiders of insolvent corporations, real estate developers, physicians, and entertainment and sports industry members, in their pre-bankruptcy “workout” negotiations with creditors.
+Aram also assists individuals in their Chapter 11 reorganization cases when the “workout” process has failed.
 The following corporate debtors have recently been represented:

 - In re Hi-Five Industries, LLC, In re One South Lake Street, LLC, and Wild Game Ng, LLC – these consolidated Chapter 11 cases concern the reorganization of the Siena Hotel Casino & Spa located in Reno, Nevada.
 Representation included the operations of the businesses in Chapter 11, including post-petition financing and cash collateral matters, and the ultimate sale of the businesses at an auction.